-When "IP + ARP Inspection" Mode is selected, the White List page displays finished IP-MAC-Port Binding entries from page Smart Binding.
+When IP +ARP Inspection Mode is selected, the White List page displays finished IP-MAC-Port Binding entries from page Smart Binding.
 Only IP packets or ARP packets carrying matched IP-MAC-Port information can access to the switch.
-White list entry can be deleted if there is need.
+You can cancel a device's authorization by deleting it from the table.

-Figure 4.125 - Security > Smart Binding > White List
+Figure 4.113 - Security > Smart Binding > White List